hpdporg/rep/README.md

 # rep #

-**Rep** project.
+**Rep** project. x86_64 assembly with [fasmg](flatassembler.net) macro assembler.

 Scans **.rep** representation files and processes their contents.
-Out of the box, **rep** can be viewed as a sed-like tool that can process and replace textual files, or a processed file generator like Perl that can compile output from textual templates and structured wildcard replacements.
-It is meant as an intermediary, overly simplistic tokenized format that defines the concept or design of the problem it is trying to solve.
-It works on stripped-down delimited files, like .tsv (.csv) files and is meant to provide a view of the 'significance' of a solution. **.rep** files should be worked on just in Notepad or a similar text editor, with ideally an efficient, wastefree, view of what you are trying to accomplish. **.rep** has an exposed interface and can be extended with other tools (**hpdp** project extensions are planned).
+Out of the box, **rep** is a script-like, [sed](https://linux.die.net/man/1/sed)-like tool that can process and replace textual files, or a processed file generator like [Perl](https://www.perl.org/) that can compile output from textual templates and structured wildcard replacements.
+It is meant as an intermediary, overly simplistic tokenized format that defines the concept or *design* of the problem it is trying to solve. **.rep** files are stripped-down, .tsv-like (.csv, tab/comma separated value) files and are meant to provide a view, or *representation* of the 'significance' of a solution. **.rep** files should be worked on just in Notepad or a similar text editor, and encapsulate an efficient, wastefree perspective of the task you are trying to solve. **rep** has an exposed interface and can be extended with other tools (**hpdp** project extensions are planned).

 ## Features ##
 * **storeFile**: store the result of your representation in files with the **storeFile** term.